Find a Pest Control Professional

 “With the hustle and bustle of the holiday season, prepping and pest-proofing the home for winter may be pretty far down on the to-do list,” noted Cindy Mannes, vice president of public affairs for NPMA.
 “But all signs are pointing to another heavy pest season, so it is important that homeowners make it a priority to ensure they are not offering an open invitation to pests and rodents.
 A few simple chores around the house will go a long way in preventing an infestation.”

-Homeowners are encouraged to follow these winter pest-proofing tips recommended by NPMA experts:
+To avoid a winter pest infestation, homeowners are encouraged to follow these cold-weather pest-proofing tips recommended by NPMA experts:

 - Seal cracks and holes on the outside of the home using caulk or steel wool.